CommodoreOS/pcuaeinstallzone/README.md

 # PCUAE Installer Setup has now completed.
 ## PCUAE Installer Setup has now finished installing PCUAE.

-## IF you have installed `PCUAE CBM Machine Edition`, then make sure you export `Favories  1` to the PCUAE USB Drive in PCUAE Manager so PCUAE Mode loads the Favorite 1 Carousel Gamelist screen, otherwise it will load the gameslist from the firmware instead.
+## IF you have installed `PCUAE CBM Machine Edition`, then make sure you export `Favorite 1` to the `PCUAE USB Drive` in `PCUAE Manager` so `PCUAE Mode` loads the `Favorite 1 Carousel Gamelist screen`, otherwise it will load the gamelist from the firmware instead.

 ## More info on PCUAE